PsxScriptsW/discord-boost-bot/readme.md

-People be selling this edit shit for $75+ so have it for free
+People be selling this edit for $75+ so have it for free

 ISUSES